-Since many of toilet facilities were built, the technology and design standards for public toilets have changed including the requirement for compliance with the Disability Discrimination Act.
+Since many toilet facilities were built, the technology and design standards for public toilets have changed including the requirement for compliance with the Disability Discrimination Act.

-Community expectations have also changed, particularly with regard to equitable access, perceptions of safety and the provision of facilities which cater of all ages and abilities.
+Community expectations have also changed, particularly regarding equitable access, perceptions of safety and the provision of facilities which cater of all ages and abilities.

-2.3 Community Feedback
+2.3 COMMUNITY FEEDBACK

 Council officers receive feedback around the provision of public toilets, as well as suggestions for improvement and need for public toilets.
-Often this is as a result of toilets either not being available, locked or not accessible, or issues with cleanliness and condition.
+Often this is a result of toilets either not being available, locked or not accessible, or issues with cleanliness and condition.

-The Monash Council 2019 Annual Community Satisfaction Survey (July 2019) concluded that the satisfaction levels of the public toilets has fallen in recent years.
-The satisfaction level in the survey is still rated as 'good'; however, the fall is considered of 'measureable difference', which is a significant result that requires attention.
+The Monash Council 2021 Annual Community Satisfaction Survey (May 2021) concluded that the satisfaction level of the public toilets has continuously fallen since 2018.
+The satisfaction level in the survey is still rated as 'good'; however, the fall is considered of 'measurable difference', which is a significant result that requires attention.